 Talk to Our Team

-If you are dealing with tooth pain or sensitivity, set up an appointment at Sneed Dental Arts, located in Cordova and Collierville, to see if a root canal can help you.
+If you are dealing with tooth pain or sensitivity, set up an appointment at Sneed Dental Arts, located in Collierville, to see if a root canal can help you.
 Contact us today to schedule an initial consultation with our dentist.
 We look forward to speaking with you!